gorankami/CV/README.md

 - 3.2019 – 01.2020
 - Senior Javascript Engineer
-- Working on web APIs, notably WebRTC features utilized for biometric authentication in the browser
+- Creating a Javascript SDK that enables developers to easily implement biometric authentication through the browser.

 ### TradeCore, Belgrade, Serbia

 - 11.2015 – 07.2018.
 - Senior Engineer/Technical lead
 - Technical lead, developer and architect on BrokerIQ web application (frontend).
-BrokerIQ is a system for business acceleration for brokers.
-It is utilized as a toolbox of services consisting payment processing, trading services, user verification, data analysis etc.
+BrokerIQ is a system for business acceleration for brokers, a toolbox of services consisting of payment processing, trading services, user verification, data analysis etc.

 ### Astria d.o.o, Belgrade, Serbia

 - 12.2014 – 10.2015
 - Web developer
-- AngularJS and ASP.NET developer for finance and document management applications.
+- AngularJS and ASP.NET developer for finance and document management applications for clients in UK.

 ### Steinbeis Advanced Risk-technologies, Stuttgart, Germany

 - 09.2013 – 05.2014
 - IT manager and engineer (trainee)
 - ASP.NET development, computer administration, hardware administration and project management for risk management system and CMS portal.
-The system we built was a tool for risk assessment and management for industry sectors like electric power factories and oil refineries.
+Management and utility apps for risk assessment and management for industry sectors like electric power factories and oil refineries.

 ### Emisia Consulting, Kragujevac, Serbia

 - 02.2013 – 08.2013
 - Javascript developer
-- JavaSript SPA development (ExtJS/Sencha) on applications used or utilized by language translators
+- ExtJS/Sencha apps used or utilized by language translators.

 ### Asseco-SEE, Kragujevac, Serbia.

 - 09.2011 – 02.2013
 - Junior software developer
-- .NET development at forms projects, Java development of service workers and Documentum application manager.
+- .NET/Java applications and Documentum application manager.

 ## Education